Air2air/northworks/public/content/c-graham.md

 - Soprano
 - Symphony
 - Wolfgang Amadeus Mozart
-title: Cheryl North Interviews Susan Graham
+title: Busy Susan Graham Brings Her Talents to San Francisco*
 type: interview
 ---

-**
-### Cheryl North Interviews Susan Graham**

-*ANG Newspapers Classical Music
- Column from February 2, 2007, under title:
- Busy Susan Graham Brings Her Talents to San Francisco*

 The voice that rose above the rhythmic clickity-clack on the other end of the phone line was uncommonly focused and had a definite luminosity about it.